Noetherian and affine properties of quantum moduli and $\mathfrak{g}$-skein algebras: Introduction

 In the case $H=U_q^{\rm ad}(\mathfrak{g})$, the quantum reduction in Theorem \ref{teoclosedcase} is obtained from a quantum moment map $\mu\colon U_q^{lf}(\mathfrak{g})\ra \mathcal{L}_{g,n}(\mathfrak{g})$, where $U_q^{lf}(\mathfrak{g})\subset U_q(\mathfrak{g})$ is the subalgebra of locally finite elements (which is known to be isomorphic to $\mathcal{O}_q(G)$), and one uses the counit $\varepsilon$ as a character of $U_q^{\rm lf}$.
 In the case $g=1$, $\mu$ is essentially the quantum moment map denoted by $\partial_{\lhd}$ in Proposition 1.8.2 of \cite{VV}, and for $\mathfrak{g}=\mathfrak{gl}_{m+1}$ and arbitrary genus $g$, it coincides with the quantum moment map of \cite{JordanQuiver}.

-For the reader's convenience, before we prove Theorem \ref{teoclosedcase} we recall the general setup of quantum reduction (\S \ref{prelqrsection}), and we describe the quantum moment map $\mu$ leading to $\mathcal{L}_{g,n}^{\rm qr}(H)$, providing all arguments we did not find in the litterature (\S \ref{QMMLgn}).
-In particular there is a subtlety in the normalization of $\mu$ (see Remark \ref{rubanmu}).
+For the reader's convenience, before we prove Theorem \ref{teoclosedcase} we recall the general setup of quantum reduction (\S \ref{prelqrsection}), and we describe the quantum moment map $\mu$ leading to $\mathcal{L}_{g,n}^{\rm qr}(H)$, providing all arguments we did not find in the literature (\S \ref{QMMLgn}).
+In particular there is a subtlety in the normalization of $\mu$ (see Remark \ref{normliftholonomy}).

-\textbf{Acknowledgements.} We thank F. Costantino who explained us the definition of stated skein algebras to appear in \cite{CKL}, which is used in \S \ref{sectionTopologicalInterpretation}, and T.T.Q.
+\textbf{Acknowledgements.} We thank F. Costantino for discussing the definition of stated skein algebras to appear in \cite{CKL}, and T.T.Q.
 L\^e for a question which led us to Corollary \ref{coroISkeinInjective}.
-We are grateful to them and to J. Korinman for discussions during the workshop ``Skein algebras in Toulouse'' in March 2023, funded by the LabEx CIMI. \\M.F. is supported by the ANR LabEx CIMI within the French State funding ``Investissements d’Avenir''.
+We are grateful to them and to J. Korinman for discussions during the workshop ``Skein algebras in Toulouse'' in March 2023, funded by the LabEx CIMI.
+We also thank the anonymous referees for their careful reading and their relevant comments which improved the exposition. \\M.F. is supported by the CIMI Labex ANR 11-LABX-0040.
 Part of this work was done when M.F. was a postdoc in the University of Hamburg, supported by the DFG under Germany’s Excellence Strategy - EXC 2121 “Quantum Universe” - 390833306.